 The “Initial Round” of about 750 kilowatts of PV was awarded to winning bid contractor, Con Edison Solutions, in 2010.
 The Round 1 Initiative awarded about 16 megawatts of PV to winning bid contractor, American Capital Energy, in 2011.
 The Round 2 Initiative initially awarded over 50 megawatts of photovoltaics in multiple tiers to winning bid contractor, Broadway Electrical, in 2012.
 Tier 1 of Round 2, consisting of about 20 megawatts of PV, is currently moving into construction phase.

 Construction on both Round 1 and Round 2 is due to begin in the fall of 2013.

 In 2010 CVEC, with its project partner ConEdison Solutions in the role of Power Purchase Agreement provider, completed installations totaling approximately 750KW of photovoltaic power at 7 CVEC member sites across Cape Cod and Martha’s Vineyard.
 This is enough clean, renewable electricity to power over 125 homes and offset .517 metric tons of CO².

 The amount of electricity these installations are now providing and the CO2 being offset can be viewed on-line:

-On April 4, 2012, Broadway Electric Company of Boston Massachusetts was awarded the CVEC contract for Round II.
-On May 13, 2013 Broadway Electric announced that Rockland Capital had closed on funding for the Round 11 CVEC projects.
+On April 4, 2012, Broadway Electric Company of Boston Massachusetts was awarded the CVEC contract for Round 2 in multiple tiers.
+On May 13, 2013 Broadway Electric announced that Rockland Capital had closed on funding for the tier 1 Round 2 CVEC projects, consisting of approximately 20 megawatts.
 Broadway is currently finalizing permitting.
-Begin of construction for Round 11 is estimated for fall 2013.
+Begin of construction for Round 2 will begin in fall 2013.